The Synergy Project

 The Synergy Project is a collaboration between Art League RI (ALRI) and the Woods Hole Oceanographic Institution (WHOI) to express ocean science research through artistic expression.
 The project pairs scientists with artists to collaborate and create a ‘common language’ using the arts to illustrate and communicate science.

-Discover how collaborative explorations between the two reveal new perspectives and deepen our understanding of the ocean, the environment, the relationships between them, and our role within it.
+Discover how collaborative explorations between the two reveal new perspectives and deepen our understanding of the ocean and environment, and our relationship to them.

 EDUCATION & Learning